 Taylor is a larger medium-sized city located in the state of Michigan.
 With a population of 61,568 people and 19 constituent neighborhoods, Taylor is the 22nd largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Taylor is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Taylor is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Taylor who work in office and administrative support (15.74%), sales jobs (11.20%), and food service (8.99%).
+Unlike some cities, Taylor isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Taylor are a mix of both white- and blue-collar jobs.
+Overall, Taylor is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Taylor who work in office and administrative support (16.47%), sales jobs (11.22%), and food service (7.25%).

-The per capita income in Taylor in 2010 was $20,246, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,984 for a family of four.
+The per capita income in Taylor in 2010 was $20,351, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $81,404 for a family of four.
 However, Taylor contains both very wealthy and poor people as well.

 Taylor is a very ethnically-diverse city.
 The people who call Taylor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Taylor residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Taylor include Irish, Polish, English, and Italian.

 The most common language spoken in Taylor is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Arabic.